 - Custom-Cookie: calculates the number of requests with the same specified cookie content.

 Interval (Seconds) The time period during which the number of requests is calculated.
-Threshold (Occurrences) The maximum number of the statistical objects that are allowed during the specified time period.
+Threshold (Occurrences) The maximum number of requests that are allowed from the object during the specified time period.
 If this limit is exceeded, rate limiting is triggered.
-Status Code After the detection logic takes effect, the number or percentage of the specified Status Code within the specified time period is calculated.
+Status Code The HTTP status code.
+After the detection logic takes effect, the number or percentage of the specified Status Code within the specified time period is calculated.
 Select either the amount or the percentage.

-- Amount: The maximum number of the specified status code.
+- Amount: the maximum number of the specified HTTP status code.

-- Percentage (%): The maximum percentage of the requests for which the specified status code is returned in the total request.
+- Percentage (%): the maximum percentage of the requests for which the specified HTTP status code is returned in the total request.